appsmithorg/appsmith-docs/how-to-guides/how-to-assign-timestamp-or-delete-key-in-firestore.md

 To delete any key the `Delete Key Value Pair Path` field in the Firestore plugin's query editor form can be used.

-The `Delete Key Value Pair Path` field needs be filled with an array of keys that need to be deleted.
+The `Delete Key Value Pair Path` field needs be filled with an array of key paths that need to be deleted.
 Each path in the array must follow the `dot` notation as described via the example below:

 ```text